solid-droid/Megaloverse/README.md

 # Megaloverse
- Virtual Hackathon and Expo space using dolby.io
+ Metaverse for Hackathon and Expo space using dolby.io